 I thought I would include a quick fact glossary of terms that are used for digital scrapbooking.
 I often refer to them without clearly defining what the terms mean, especially when it comes to the pdf freebies that I have been posting.
 So, here goes a roundup of a few vital terms to know when it comes to digital or hybrid scrapbooking…

 Digital Scrapbooking is a craft that uses your computer to generate scrapbook layouts without the use of traditional paper, glue, stickers and embellishments in their physical form or “tangible” form.
 The fabulous plus about this type of hobby is that you don’t need to visit a local store to purchase papers, alphabets, frames or even stamps to create a digital scrapbook layout.
 You can purchase all your elements online.

 These elements are now available via online crafting stores and can be purchased and downloaded to your computer 24/7.
 Many of these elements available for free by various scrapbooking publishers, graphic designers and hobbyists.

 What many digital scrapbooking hobbyists do is use digital elements inside a photo editing “layering” program such as Photoshop Elements or Photoshop CS (a professional photo editing program) to build content-rich and layered scrapbooking pages in a digital format.
-These digital elements are laid out according to the color scheme, photos, elements and alphas that are pleasing to the individual scrapbooker and/or hobbyist.
+You can lay out digital elements according to the color theme, photos, elements and alphas that are pleasing to the individual scrapbooker and/or hobbyist.

 So, that’s the round up of a few paper crafting terms you need to know, just in the event, you were curious as to what all the buzz was regarding digital scrapbooking.